 - 10 Journals to Boost Your Childs Emotional Intelligence

-Below is a listing of 25 fun, new journal topics for kids.
+Below is a listing of 25 fun, personal journal topics for kids.
 We hope these ideas inspire some insights and A-ha’s or spark some imaginative new stories.

-Here’s to a wonderful New Year filled with much goodness, joy, love, and writing!
+Here’s to a wonderful journal filled with much goodness, joy, love, and writing!

 - Write a letter to your ____ grade teacher.
 Tell him/her about yourself and what you’d like to accomplish in the New Year.